Get help now Make a donation

 Reiki

 What is it?
-Reiki is a Japanese technique that involves practitioners rebalancing ‘energy flow’ over your body.
-Practitioners will either place their hands lightly on you or hover them above your body throughout the treatment.
+Reiki is a type of energy healing developed in Japan.
+Practitioners will either place their hands lightly on you or hover them above your body during the treatment.
+They believe that this balances energy fields around your body.

 Are there side effects and is it safe?
 There are no significant side effects associated with reiki.